 But, since those things usually happen outside the Capital Beltway, and Dan Rather doesn't mention them, they matter not at all to the geniuses in Washington.
 Those events have no bearing on the next election, and every congressman knows that money to measure the effect of cow farts on the ozone layer is far more important than wasting it on a battleship.
 They're quite correct, too.
 It'll help next year, when the bill to teach cows to say "excuse me" comes out of committee.

-Click Here for other Articles about Weapons and Weapon Technology at the Technical Board
+Click Here for other Essays about Weapons and Weapon Technology at the Technical Board

 Click Here for an Off-Site Listing of other USA Military Acronyms